Postbiotics: The Prebiotic & Probiotic Replacement

 It is three times more potent than the weak short-chain fatty acids created by fiber alone.
 Along with TRIButyrate, Viscera-3 contains the SLIMGut Earth Minerals Matrix™ and the SLIMGut Garden Blend™.

-Together, their powerful multi-factor effect on gut health leads to less gas, constipation, bloating, and of course faster weight loss!
+Together, their powerful multi-factor effect on gut health leads to less gas, constipation, bloating, and of course faster setpoint weight loss!
 No increasing your fiber intake required.

 This patented nutrient is the fastest, easiest and most effective way to poop a more normal, healthier stool and enjoy a slimmer, less bloated waist in just 48 hours!